How To Prevent Bud Rot Organically

 Botrytis has a incubation period of 18 to 30 days which means that when you start noticing it on your buds, it has actually been penetrating the plant’s tissues and building its mycelial network for quite some time already.
 The visible rot is just the tip of the iceberg.
-This is why you can prevent bud rot though treating it can feel like fighting a losing battle.
+This is why you can prevent bud rot though treating it may feel like fighting a losing battle.

 What Can You Do About It?

 There are a lot of chemical fungicides out there but we do not recommend spraying any chemicals on your buds.
 If you are using cannabis a medicine, it has to be as clean as possible.

 Does it mean it is game over?
 Not quite yet!!
 In this blog post, we are not only going to give you some tips to prevent bud rot but we are also going to tell you about different organic methods that can slow down the spread and help salvage many of these precious buds.